gerryvel/RoomSensor/README.md

 The 12 Volt is reduced 10-26 Volt to 5 Volt with a DC Step-Down_Converter for connect to wired power.
 Also is a Batterie inserted in the housing and measurement for this voltage.
+After configuration with the Webinterface can you with modbus switch to Deepsleep-Modus.

 The Website use LittleFS Filesystem.
 You must use Partition Schemes "Minimal SPIFFS with APPS and OTA".
 The HTML Data upload separately.